gem-pasteur/macsyfinder/doc/implementation.rst

      "Hit" -> "System";
      "Profile" -> "HMMReport";

-The *"System"* class models the nanomachines and contains a list of instances of the "Gene" class, which models each component of a given System.
+The *"System"* class models the systems to detect and contains a list of instances of the "Gene" class, which models each component of a given System.
 The "Homolog" class encapsulates a "Gene" and models relationships of homology between components.

 *"Gene"* represents a component from the System and refers to an instance of the "Profile" object that corresponds to an HMM profile.